tldr-pages/tldr/pages/common/last.md

 `last -n {{login_count}}`

-- View full login times and dates:
+- Print the full date and time for entries and then display the hostname column last to prevent truncation:

-`last -F`
+`last -F -a`

 - View the last login by a specific user: